-Our baby went from being a healthy girl to extremely sick.
+Emma went from being a healthy girl to extremely sick.
 She was diagnosed (June 8, 2016) with granulomatosis with polyangiitis (Wegener's granulomatosis).
 My hope is to spread awareness and allow hope, support and healing into our lives.
-Although we have been trying to determine for over a year (yes, this poor girl suffered with pain, fatigue and a variety of other symptoms that long, and no medical professional up until now could figure it out) that her own immune system which is supposed to keep her alive, is instead killing her.
+Although we have been trying to determine for over a year (she suffered from pain, fatigue and a variety of other symptoms so long, and no medical professional up until now could figure it out) that her own immune system which is supposed to keep her alive, is instead killing her.

 We have had a grueling journey of doctor visits.
 After discovering she was severely anemic she was admitted to the hospital Pediatric Intensive Care Unit.
 She was there for three days where the diagnosis was made after a lot of testing.
 She also had her first blood transfusion then.
 We were transferred to the Twin Cities and met with Dr. Rheault at the Division Nephrology at U of M Amplatz Children's Hospital and Dr. Hobday, Division of Rheumatology (which is now also one of her primary docs).